xavierfoucrier/instacam/DOCUMENTATION.md

 #### opacity
 Type: `Number`
 Default: `1`
-Minimum: `0` or `0%`
+Minimum: `0`
-Maximum: `1` or `100%`
+Maximum: `1`

 The opacity option applies transparency to the viewport, making it **appear more or less transparent**.
-A value of 0% is completely transparent.
-A value of 100% leaves the viewport unchanged.
-Values between 0% and 100% are linear multipliers on the effect.
+A value of 0 is completely transparent.
+A value of 1 leaves the viewport unchanged.
+Values between 0 and 1 are linear multipliers on the effect.
 Some browsers may provide **hardware acceleration** to render the opacity filter for better performance.
 If omitted, the CSS filter won't be applied.

 #### brightness
 Type: `Number`
 Default: `1`
-Minimum: `0` or `0%`
+Minimum: `0`
 Maximum: `None`

 The brightness option applies a linear multiplier to the viewport, making it **appear more or less bright**.
-A value of 0% will create an image that is completely black.
-A value of 100% leaves the viewport unchanged.
+A value of 0 will create an image that is completely black.
+A value of 1 leaves the viewport unchanged.
 Other values are linear multipliers on the effect.
-Values of an amount over 100% are allowed, providing **brighter results**.
+Values of an amount over 1 are allowed, providing **brighter results**.
 If omitted, the CSS filter won't be applied.

 #### contrast
 Type: `Number`
 Default: `1`
-Minimum: `0` or `0%`
+Minimum: `0`
 Maximum: `None`

 The contrast option **adjusts the contrast** of the viewport.
-A value of 0% will create an image that is completely black.
-A value of 100% leaves the viewport unchanged.
-Values of amount over 100% are allowed, providing **results with less contrast**.
+A value of 0 will create an image that is completely black.
+A value of 1 leaves the viewport unchanged.
+Values of amount over 1 are allowed, providing **results with less contrast**.
 If omitted, the CSS filter won't be applied.

 #### saturation
 Type: `Number`
 Default: `0`
-Minimum: `0` or `0%`
+Minimum: `0`
 Maximum: `None`

 The saturation option **saturates** the viewport.
-A value of 0% is completely un-saturated.
-A value of 100% leaves the viewport unchanged.
+A value of 0 is completely un-saturated.
+A value of 1 leaves the viewport unchanged.
 Other values are linear multipliers on the effect.
-Values of amount over 100% are allowed, providing **super-saturated results**.
+Values of amount over 1 are allowed, providing **super-saturated results**.
 If omitted, the CSS filter won't be applied.

 #### hue
 Type: `Number`